To Improve Health Equity, Rural America Must Be Part of the Frame

 How You Can Be a Part of This Journey

-RWJF just announced a new call for proposals to identify a Rural Learning and Coordinating Center that will build on these lessons.
+RWJF released a call for proposals (deadline: May 22, 2019) to identify a Rural Learning and Coordinating Center that will build on these lessons.
 The aim is to better connect the work happening to improve community conditions for better health in rural America; advance the research and evidence that can support this work; and identify policy and systems solutions that support change in rural places because—despite talk of divides, we belong to each other.
 And to advance equity where we all live, rural must be part of the frame.

 ABOUT THE AUTHOR